feathersjs/feathers/docs/guides/frameworks.md

 # Frontend Frameworks

 Feathers works the same on the server and on the client and is front-end framework agnostic.
-You can use it with Vue, React, React Native, Angular, or whatever other front-end tech stack you choose.
+You can use it with Angular/React/Vue or whatever other front-end tech stack you choose.

 ## Client Side Docs

-If you want to learn how to use Feathers as a client in Node.js, React Native, or in the browser with a module loader like Webpack refer to the [client API docs](../api/client.md).
+If you want to learn how to use Feathers as a client in Node.js, Angular/React/Vue, or in the browser with a module loader like Webpack refer to the [client API docs](../api/client.md).

 ## The Feathers chat